 - Soft drinks

-This condition is brought on by an overproduction of androgens in the female body, and this hormonal imbalance does not resolve with age or menopause.
+PCOS is brought on by an overproduction of androgens in the female body and this hormonal imbalance does not resolve with age or menopause.

 Although the hormonal imbalance does not worsen with age, you become more vulnerable to other PCOS-related health problems as you get older.

 For instance, PCOS can predispose you to diabetes, stroke, and heart attack.
 The risk only increases with advancing age.

 While PCOS is commonly associated with excess body weight, it is not limited to women who are on the heavier side.
 Nearly 5% of lean women are diagnosed with PCOS, which accounts for 20%–30% of all PCOS cases.

 Women of average weight are less prone to insulin resistance, which is recognized as an underlying cause of PCOS.